 But meanwhile, assuming it’s safe to do so, her next job is to provide first aid to the bad guy — to actually try to save his life.
 The video doesn’t go on long enough to determine if she did, but with the guy still conscious and verbally resisting, I wouldn’t have made direct contact immediately either.

-The real “then what?” is the tough part: relieved of duty while investigators probe every angle of what happened, second by second.
+The real “then what?” is the tough part: the deputy is relieved of duty while investigators probe every angle of what happened, second by second.
 She has to tell the story again and again and again so that if she remembers a tiny little detail she didn’t mention before, it can be documented while it’s all still fresh in her mind.

 Investigators will try to determine where every single shot she fired landed.
 They’ll second-guess her as to whether she was aware of what was behind the assailant as she started shooting.
 And much, much more.